ldpcosta/adventofcode2016/README.md

 *Coded in python language.*

-NOTE: *I have since dropped trying to solve everything, since changing countries and starting a PhD can time (and mind) consuming.
+NOTE: *I have since dropped trying to solve everything, since changing countries and starting a PhD can be time (and mind) consuming.
 I may come back to these challege later, but most likely I'll just skip right to AoC2017*